robbiew/This-Day-in-History-Door/README.md

-# history
+# This Day in History

-BBS door written in Go that fetches "On This Day" events from Wikipedia and displays them in an ANSI terminal suitable for BBS door wrappers.
-Original artwork by Smooth from PHENOM.
+BBS door written in Go that fetches "On This Day" events and displays them in an ANSI terminal suitable for BBS door usage.
+The original Mystic BBS mod and artwork was from by Smooth from the scene/modding group "PHENOM PRODUCTIONS."
+I've re-created this as a generic linux door program with a new data source (Wikimedia API).

 ## Features

 - ANSI/terminal styled output with color and simple layout
 - Fetches historical events from the Wikimedia "On this day" API
+- Optionally caches the data to make it more snappy (see command line options)
-- Fits output into typical BBS screen area and supports basic terminal detection
+- Fits output into typical BBS screen area (80x24)

 ## Requirements

 - Go 1.21+ to build
 - Internet access for Wikimedia API requests
 - A door drop directory containing `door32.sys` (the program reads `door32.sys` from the provided `-path`)
+- A Linux-based BBS (Mystic, Synchronet, Enigma 1/2, etc.)
+- Users must be using a terminal program that supports ANSI/CP437 - there is no ascii fallback

 ## Building